 * Euro zone periphery govt bond yields tmsnrt.rs/2ii2Bqr (Updates prices)

-Reporting by Saikat Chatterjee Editing by Kirsten Donovan and David Holmes
+$1 = 0.8464 euros Reporting by Yoruk Bahceli Editing by Toby Chopra and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.